3D Ultrasonic Tomography for Non-Destructive Material Testing Powered by FPGA

 Andrei Smirnov,

-Head of the Adaptive Computing Systems Unit
+Head of Adaptive Computing Systems Unit

 at Promwad